peterkvt80/Muttlee/README.md

 npm install request --save

 Keep alive
 The system stays alive by using PM2.
-My environment is Debian so this is what worked for me. sudo npm pm2@latest -g pm2 start teletextserver.js pm2 startup ubuntu
+The environment is Debian so this is what worked for me. sudo npm pm2@latest -g pm2 start teletextserver.js pm2 startup ubuntu